Rational analogs of projective planes: Rational projective planes

-\end{small}where the simplification in the last step can be done with the help of Mathematica.
-Then the condition from the summand $\Z e_2\cdot L$ is Since we also require that $\langle p_2^2, \ \mu\rangle, \langle p_4, \ \mu\rangle\in \Z$, the condition is equivalent to the congruence relation To find the complete set of congruence relations in dimension 16, one does the same process for each of the summand in \eqref{3.4.2}.
+The condition from the summand $\Z e_2\cdot L$ is then Since we also require that $\langle p_2^2, \ \mu\rangle, \langle p_4, \ \mu\rangle\in \Z$, the condition is equivalent to the congruence relation To find the complete set of congruence relations in dimension 16, one applies the same process to each of the summands in \eqref{3.4.3}.

-One may also use the approach in Remark \ref{3.5} to find the explicit congruence relations in terms of the Pontryagin classes, but we will use the method shown in the above example in the following section. \end{example}
+Alternatively, one may use the approach that will be mentioned in Remark \ref{basis} to express the explicit congruence relations \eqref{3.4.2} in terms of the Pontryagin classes.
+We will continue using the Hattori-Stong Theorem and the method discussed in the example above in dimension 32 in the following section.\\ \end{example}